Skip to content

 Thread Design Rules for CNC Parts

 Tapped holes are among the most failure-prone CNC features.
 A broken tap lodged in a part usually scraps it.
-Designing threads with appropriate engagement depth, relief grooves, and minimum sizes dramatically reduces scrap rates and keeps cycle times consistent.
+Designing threads with appropriate engagement depth, blind-hole clearance, and minimum sizes dramatically reduces scrap rates and keeps cycle times consistent.

 Thread Engagement Depth by Material